nautobot/nautobot/nautobot/docs/models/circuits/circuit.md

 Each circuit is associated with a provider and a user-defined type.
 For example, you might have Internet access circuits delivered to each site by one provider, and private MPLS circuits delivered by another.
 Each circuit must be assigned a circuit ID, each of which must be unique per provider.

-Each circuit must be assigned to a [`status`](https://nautobot.readthedocs.io/en/latest/models/extras/status/) the following statuses are available by default:
+Each circuit must be assigned to a [`status`](https://nautobot.readthedocs.io/en/latest/models/extras/status/).
+The following statuses are available by default:

 * Planned
 * Provisioning